ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 }
 ```

 We should also define `GetHelloWorldConfig`.
 Given a `blockTimestamp`, we will return the `*precompile.HelloWorldConfig` if it is enabled.
 We use this function to check whether precompiles are enabled in `./params/config.go`.
 This function is also used to construct a `PrecompileUpgrade` struct in `GetActivePrecompiles()`.
+The below code snippet can be copied and pasted to overwrite the default code.

 ```go
 // GetHelloWorldConfig returns the latest forked HelloWorldConfig